jjloomis/adobe-audition-basic-audio-editing/editing/saving-all-of-your-work.md

-# Saving all of your work
+# Saving All of Your Work

 1. Go to File on the menu bar and choose **Save** or **Save All**.
 Note: Since your project already has a name and location, never choose **Save As**.
 2. If a dialog box appears that states: The session contains files with unsaved changes.
 Would you like to save changes?
 Click **Yes** or **Yes To All**.